Haraj-backend/hex-monscape/README.md

 Welcome to this repo!

-In this repo you will learn about Haraj Solutions Team's secret technique in writing maintainable code for Haraj projects. 🤫
+In this repo you will learn about Haraj Solutions Team's secret technique in writing maintainable code for Haraj projects.

 The secret technique actually lies in the software architecture we choose for these projects: [Hexagonal Architecture](./docs/reference/hex-architecture.md).
-In this repo we will share to you our knowledge about it through simple server-client game named `Hex Monscape`.
+In this repo we will share to you about this architecture through simple server-client game named `Hex Monscape`.

 We are using [Hexagonal Architecture](./docs/reference/hex-architecture.md) to build `Hex Monscape` game server while coding it using [Go](https://go.dev/).
 As for the web client, we code it using [Vue 3](https://vuejs.org/).